idekerlab/TCRP/README.md

 TCRP (Transfer of Cellular Response Prediction) is a few-shot machine learning algorithm to perform transfer learning for drug response predictions in cancer.
 It is used to train a neural network model using data in one experimental context (e.g. cell lines) that can be readily tuned to new contexts (e.g. patients) using few additional samples.
 In pilot experiments, the model has been shown to quickly adapt when switching among different tissue types and in moving from cell-line models to clinical contexts, including patient-derived tumor cells and patient-derived xenografts.

-**This GitHub repository provides an implementation of TCRP as an easy-to-use Python program.**
+This GitHub repository provides an implementation of TCRP as an easy-to-use Python program.

-A refactored version of this code is being worked on [here](https://github.com/shfong/TCRP-refactored).
+**A refactored version of this code is being worked on [here](https://github.com/shfong/tcrp-reproduce)**.
 This refactory will make the package installable and provide detailed examples.

-It is currently a work in progress.
+# Frequently asked questions

+We have also created an [FAQ](https://github.com/shfong/tcrp-reproduce/blob/public/tcrp-faq.md).

 # Publication

 Jianzhu Ma, Samson H. Fong, Christopher J. Bakkenist, John Paul Shen, Soufiane Mourragui, Lodewyk F. A. Wessels, Marc Hafner, Roded Sharan, Jian Peng, Trey Ideker.  *Learning predictive models of drug response that translate across biological contexts.
-Nature Cancer* (CITATION TBD).
+Nature Cancer*.

 # Model Access